hashicorp/terraform/website/source/docs/providers/aws/r/elasticache_cluster.html.markdown

 cache cluster will have.
 For Redis, this value must be 1.
 For Memcache, this value must be between 1 and 20

+* `replication_group_id` – (Optional, Redis only) The ID of the replication group to which this cache cluster should belong.
+If specified, the cache cluster will be added to the specified replication group as a read replica;
+otherwise, the cache cluster will be a standalone primary that is not part of any replication group.

 * `parameter_group_name` – (Required) Name of the parameter group to associate with this cache cluster